 How to avoid this “fire sale” pitfall?
 Go room by room and look at your home through the eyes of potential buyers.
 Is your family room missing a TV and couch?
 See what other furniture you have in your home and think creatively about to still give this room a homey feel.
 Maybe you have an old sofa in the garage that you can slipcover to make look like new, or you have a flatscreen computer monitor that can cleverly double as a TV during open houses.
 Ask friends and relatives for items they might have to lend that can make sure your house look comfortably lived in.

 Neutralize the look of your home: If you and your spouse are still living together for economic or other reasons, it may be apparent to buyers as soon as they step in the home if they see things like hastily made partitions between rooms.
 Do your best to “neutralize” the look of the home until after the sale.
 If you do need to keep some distance, try to make partitions moveable and kept out of sight during home showings.
 For example, instead of plywood partitions, try curtains on pressure rods that can be quickly taken down when it’s time to show the house, and then put back in place afterwards.
 [See more tips for living under one roof as you divorce.]

 Is your spouse reluctant to sell?
 Early on in the process, make your spouse aware of just how much money you can both get for your home if you are able to sell it for top dollar.
 Oftentimes, a spouse seeing how he or she can benefit, perhaps greatly depending on the worth of your home, makes cooperating and working on selling your home that much easier.

 Have questions about divorce and the best asset division strategy for your home?
 We’re here to help.
-Please contact us today to schedule your free consultation with one of our experienced family law attorneys and get answers and a clear strategy for safeguarding your children.
+Please contact us today to schedule your initial consultation with one of our experienced family law attorneys and get answers and a clear strategy for safeguarding your children.
 Call us at 888-888-0919 or please click the button below.